-(7) Notwithstanding anything to the contrary contained in this Act, the selection of the chairperson or judicial members, as the case may be, of an Appellate Tribunal shall be undertaken by a selection committee under the chairmanship of a judge of the Supreme Court to be nominated by the Chief Justice of the Supreme Court of India and the selection committee hereunder shall select and recommend a panel of two suitable persons, in alphabetical order, for each vacancy.
+(7) Notwithstanding anything to the contrary contained in this Act, the selection of the chairperson or judicial members, as the case may be, of an Appellate Tribunal shall be made by a selection committee under the chairmanship of a judge of the Supreme Court to be nominated by the Chief Justice of the Supreme Court of India and comprising the member of the Planning Commission in-charge of the concerned sector and a member of the Union Public Service Commission to be nominated by the chairperson of the Union Public Service Commission.
+The selection committee shall select and recommend a panel of two suitable persons, in alphabetical order, for each vacancy.

-(8) The recommendations of the selection committee referred to in sub section (5) and (7) shall be submitted to the relevant minister who shall forward the panel of names to the Prime Minister with his recommendations, within a period of one month from the date of receiving the recommendations.

-(9) The Prime Minister may select a suitable person from the panel submitted to him and forward his recommendation to the President of India for his concurrence whereupon the member shall be appointed.
+(8) The recommendations of the selection committee referred to in sub-sections (5) and (7) shall be submitted to the Prime Minister who may, in consultation with the Union Finance Minister and the Leader of the Opposition in the Lok Sabha, select a suitable person from the panel submitted to him and forward his recommendation to the President of India for his concurrence whereupon the selected person shall be appointed.